nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the View feature works:
 ![View Sequence Diagram](images/ViewSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a view command:
+The following activity diagram summarizes what happens when a user executes the `view` command:
 ![View Activity Diagram](images/ViewActivityDiagram.png)